Marrrrr-Analyst/SQL_p2_retail_sales/README.md

 * **Customer Insights**: Reports on top customers and unique customer counts per category.

 ## Conclusion
 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+A big shoutout to [Zero Analyst](https://www.youtube.com/watch?v=ChIQjGBI3AM&list=PLF2u7Zn-dIxbeais0AkBxUqdWM1hnSJDS&index=2) for teaching this project.

 **LinkedIn**: [Connect with me](www.linkedin.com/in/marwanmustaqim02)
 Thank you for the support!